Maikon/personal_blog/_posts/2014-05-30-managing-dependencies.md

 {% endhighlight %}

 To begin with, the `Company` class knows explicitly about the `Person` class therefore coupling itself to that class.
-Also in this scenario the `Company` class knows about a message that is not destined to itself (*get__personal__information*) but to the `Person` class.
-Again this creates similar coupling to what you would get in the first scenario, as now if you were to change the method *get__personal__information* in some way that would alter it's behaviour or even a simple name change, that piece of code in the `Company` class  would break.
+Also in this scenario the `Company` class knows about a message that is not destined to itself (`get_personal_information`) but to the `Person` class.
+Again this creates similar coupling to what you would get in the first scenario, as now if you were to change the method `get_personal_information` in some way that would alter it's behaviour or even a simple name change, that piece of code in the `Company` class  would break.<br/>

----

 - if an object knows the arguments that a message requires
 - if an object knows the order of the required arguments